mondain-dev/convert-sep/README.md

 ```
 python ConvertSEPHTML.py  https://plato.stanford.edu/entries/comte/
 ```
 which will save the tex output to `output.tex`.
+Manual adjustment may be required, e.g. <*offset*> argument of `\sidenote`.
 XeLaTeX can then be used to compile the output:
 ```
 xelatex comte.tex
 xelatex comte.tex # second run to generate the TOC